michaelgrn/michaelgrn.github.io/_pubs/FLAIRS17-Sturgeon.md

 ---

 {: .citation}
 Michael D. Ekstrand and Vaibhav Mahant.
 2017. [“Sturgeon and the Cool Kids: Problems with Top-N Recommender Evaluation"](#).
-In <cite>Proceedings of the 30th International Florida Artificial Intelligence Research Society Conference</cite>.
+In <cite>Proceedings of the 30th International Florida Artificial Intelligence Research Society Conference (FLAIRS 2017)</cite>.

 ## Abstract